alagyn/alagyn/README.md

 </div>

 I'm Ben, your typical mad computer scientist.
 Graduate of North Carolina State University (2022).
-I am an avid learner and DIY practioner.
+I'm an avid learner and DIY practioner.
 My projects are almost always the product of one of two things:
 1) The challenge and learning experience
 2) Spite